 The second type of relationship is the relationship between time and cost, which is an inversely proportional relationship.
 These two factors move in opposite directions.
 If costs need to be cut, then deadlines will have to be extended; but if you encounter a sudden time crunch, you’ll need extra budget to adjust to shorter timelines.

 These two relationships can't be altered—nothing you can do will make it possible to change one variable without causing a corresponding change, either directly or inversely, in the other two points on the triangle.
 This is why the project triangle is often called the iron triangle of triple constraints.
-No matter how strong a project manager is, the iron triangle can't be bent to their will.Read: The beginner’s guide to the theory of constraints
+No matter how strong a project manager is, the iron triangle can't be bent to their will.Create a scope management plan template

 In order to keep all three elements in check, the project manager must have a deep understanding of each individual variable and where they have the opportunity to be flexible to accommodate changes throughout the project.